badrsaeed/JavaScript-Projects/README.md

   You can also change the number of images in theslider by updating the slides array in the app.js file.

 ### Contributing
-  Contributions to this project are welcome.
+  Contributions to this projects are welcome.
 To contribute, simply fork the repository and create a new branch for your changes.
 Then, submit a pull request with your changes for review.

 ### License
 This project is licensed under the MIT License.
 Feel free to use and modify it as you like.

 ### Credits
-This project was created by [Your Name].
-If you have any questions or comments, feel free to contact me at [Badrsaeed85@gmail.com].
+This project was created by Badr Saeed.
+If you have any questions or comments, feel free to contact me at Badrsaeed85@gmail.com